pkp/pkp-docs/admin-guide/en/deploy.md

 The configuration file is found in the root directory of the application.
 For example, if you installed the software to the directory `/var/www`, the configuration file would be located at `/var/www/config.inc.php`.

-Some of the settings in this file, like the database connection, are set during the installation process (see [Getting Started](./getting-started)).
+Some settings in this file, like the database connection, are set during the installation process (see [Getting Started](./getting-started)).
 However, you will need to edit the file directly to configure other settings.

-Open the config file, find the `base_url` setting and change it to the web address of your install.
+Open the config file, find the `base_url` setting, and change it to the web address of your installation.

 ```
 base_url = "<url>"